Invariants for critical dimension groups and permutation-Hermite equivalence

-We are specifically interested in the partially ordered case, with $m = n+1$; that is $G$ is free of rank $n+1$, and the embedding into $\R^n$ which determines the ordering and also the topology (the ordering determines the topology in any case) has dense image; these are called {\it critical\ \ \paren{dimension} groups.}
+We are specifically interested in the partially ordered case, with $m = n+1$; that is, $G$ is free of rank $n+1$, and the embedding into $\R^n$ which determines the ordering and also the topology (the ordering determines the topology in any case) has dense image; these are called {\it critical\ \ \paren{dimension} groups.}

 This is strongly reminiscent of Hermite equivalence of (integer) matrices, and Smith normal form.
 If we let $G \subset \Z^n$ (this requires $m \leq n$), the classification of the subgroups of $\Z^n$ is just the orbit space of $\Z^{m\times n}$ under the action of $\gl(m,\Z)$ (acting on the left), and this gives rise to Hermite equivalence.
 If instead we want to classify the subgroups of $\Z^n$ up to isomorphism as subgroups of fixed $\Z^n$, we note that the automorphism group of $\Z^n$ is $\gl(n,\Z)$ (acting on the right), so we are looking at the classification of matrices under the action of $\gl(m,\Z) \times \gl(n,\Z)$; this gives rise to Smith equivalence, and the set of elementary divisors is a complete invariant.

 The analogue of the third relation arises when we view the fixed $\Z^n$ as a partially ordered group, with the coordinatewise ordering, called {\it simplicial\/}.
-Subgroups inherit the partial ordering (but are almost never simplicial), and we classify them up to order isomorphism.
+Subgroups inherit the partial ordering (but are themselves almost never simplicial), and we classify them up to order isomorphism.
 If the subgroup has full rank, such an order-isomorphism to another one (necessarily of the same rank) extends uniquely to an order isomorphism of $\Z^n$.
 These are given precisely by permutation matrices.
 We arrive at an equivalence relation that frequently turns up (e.g., [R, R2, ALTPP, TSCS]), but has no name.